arskom/spyne/doc/source/manual/highlevel.rst

         soap library.
 So inevitably, some artifacts of the Soap world creep in from here and there .

-        So, namespaces are another artifact of the Xml world.
+        And, namespaces are another artifact of the Xml world.
 There are varying opinions about the usefulness of the concept of the namespaces in Xml, but we generally think it to be A Nice Thing, so we chose to keep it around.